 Service Discovery & DNS

-In a dynamic environment where containers are created and destroyed every minute, IP addresses are ephemeral.
-You can never hardcode 172.17.0.2 in your application config.
+In a dynamic microservices environment where containers are constantly created, scaled, and destroyed, IP addresses are ephemeral.
+You can never hardcode an IP like 172.17.0.2 in your application’s configuration.

-Instead, Docker provides a built-in DNS Server so containers can find each other by name.
+To solve this, Docker provides a built-in Embedded DNS Server so containers can find each other reliably by name, regardless of what IP address they happen to have today.

 2. Interactive: DNS Resolver

-Type a hostname to see how Docker resolves it.
+Type a hostname to see how Docker intelligently resolves it.
+Try searching for db, redis, api, google.com, or a random fake name.

 root@web:/# ping